DineshDK672/Resto_billing/README.md

 # Resto_billing
 A simple java back-end program for restaurant billing and menu managing.
+Developed in a time span of alomost 15 hours.

 It contains three classes:
   Driver: Contains the home page and driver program.